Jmanrules007/Soul-Moon/artifacts/champion-relics.md

 _**Shared Superiority.**_ The armor grants you a portion of the original hero's strength.
 The armor has 5 charges that can be spent on some of the weapon's properties.
 These charges can also be used as Superiority Dice, and you can spend them on any Maneuvers you already have from another source.
 A Superiority Die expended by an armor charge is a d8.
 The armor regains 1d6 charges at dawn, but you can also expend a Superiority Die in place of a charge, which uses your own Superiority Die size.

 _**Arrogance Unparalleled.**_ As a Bonus Action, you can expend 1 charge to roll a Superiority Die and issue a belligerent challenge to one creature you can see or that can hear you.
-The target makes a Wisdom Saving Throw against your Maneuver Save DC, subtracting the Superiority Die from their roll.
-On a failed save, the target and you both have Disadvantage on attack rolls against creatures other then each another, and the target takes 2d6 Psychic damage if they move away from you.
+The target makes a Wisdom Saving Throw against your Maneuver Save DC, subtracting the Superiority Die from this initial roll.
+On a failed save, for the next minute, the target and you both have Disadvantage on attack rolls against creatures other then each other, and the target takes 2d6 Psychic damage if they move away from you.
+The target repeats this Saving Throw at the end of each of their turns, ending the effect early on a successful save.
+The effect also ends if you and the target end either of your turns more than 60 feet apart.

 _**Superior Maneuvers.**_ When you expend a Superiority Die, you gain a number of Temporary Hit Points equal to the roll, and you choose one damage type that you gain Resistance to until you lose these Temporary Hit Points.